carpentries-incubator/jekyll-pages-novice/_episodes/markdown.md

 > ## Reference-style links
 >
-> Up to now, we have used `inline style links` for example:
+> Up to now, we have used `inline style links` which have the URL inline with the description text, for example:
 >
 > ~~~
 > [Carpentries Webpage](https://carpentries.org/)